eternalseptember/rpi-test/README.md

 ## Blog Tutorial

-The foundation of this blog project is started from [this tutorial](https://realpython.com/build-a-blog-from-scratch-django/#start-your-django-project), which I'll be using as an inspiration for my personal blog project.
+The foundation of this blog project began from [this tutorial](https://realpython.com/build-a-blog-from-scratch-django/#start-your-django-project), which I'll be using as an inspiration for my personal blog project.
 I did not implement the comments section.

 ### Additional Changes